mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 ### MMEERCENARYRCENARY TTIICKETSCKETS

-As a note, if a mercenary administrator specifically waives any Pre- Ticket Support, he may increase the Pay Grade of the Compensation Package by +1 Increment.
+As a note, if a mercenary administrator specifically waives any Pre-Ticket Support, he may increase the Pay Grade of the Compensation
+Package by +1 Increment.

 #### STEP FIVE – POST-TICKET SUPPORT